douglampe/denon-mqtt/README.md

 # denon-mqtt

-This project provides MQTT support Denon and Marantz Audio Video Receivers (AVRs).
+This project provides MQTT support for Denon and Marantz Audio Video Receivers (AVRs).
 While it does not provide 100% compatibility with the protocol, it has been developed in line with documentation for version ("Application model") AVR-3312CI/AVR-3312 and version 0.06 of the specification for AVR-S700, S900, X1100, X3100, X4100, X5200, and X7200.
 It has been tested with the following receiver models: